jsisolucoes/JSiQRCodeGenerator/README.md

 # Getting Started #

-A sample Delphi FMX project is provided in the Sample folder to demonstrate how to use TJSiQRCodeGenFMX.
+A sample Delphi FMX project is provided in the Sample/fmx folder to demonstrate how to use TJSiQRCodeGenFMX.

+A sample Delphi VCL project is provided in the Sample/vcl folder to demonstrate how to use TJSiQRCodeGenVCL.

 [Provided by jsisolucoes]